-The Solvency II Committee is chaired by the CFO and is held on a quarterly basis.
-The purpose of this Committee is to update and prepare for reporting to be done according to the SII Annual Plan, to review and update the Risk Appetite Limits and to review the three pillars of Solvency II.
+In 2022 the Solvency II Committee has been merged with the Risk Management Committee.
+The purpose of this Committee is to update and prepare for reporting to be done according to the Solvency II Annual Plan, and to review the three pillars of Solvency II.